LisaBa/GIS-Portfolio/README.md

 - Programming of python toolbox for calculation of emergency landing areas for drones in urban areas (ArcGIS Pro, python)
 - Programming of ArcGIS Pro Add-in for automatic generation of animation keyframes derived from point layer (ArcGIS Pro SDK for .NET)
 - ...

+Create subpages with screenshots and examples of the projects.

 ## Certifications and Training
 - [Introduction to Git and GitHub](https://www.coursera.org/account/accomplishments/verify/D3YC38JCAGA8?utm_source=link&utm_medium=certificate&utm_content=cert_image&utm_campaign=sharing_cta&utm_product=course) - 12/2021